Brenda Polanco '13/ M.A. '19

-Brenda Polanco '13/M.A.'18, incorporates the skills gained from the College of Communication and the Arts, to her current position in Human Resources as an Employment Specialist.
-Polanco attended the University for her undergraduate degree and earned her B.A. in Business Administration which led her to a career in HR.
-After time in the corporate sector, Brenda returned to her alma mater to work in HR and obtain her masters.
+As an employment specialist in Seton Hall's Department of Human Resources, Brenda Polanco '13/M.A.'19, incorporates the skills she gained from her graduate studies in the College of Communication and the Arts into her work on a daily basis.
+Polanco attended the University for her undergraduate degree and earned her B.A. in Business Administration, which led her to a career in HR.
+After time in the corporate sector, Brenda returned to her alma mater to work in HR and obtain her master's degree.

 "During my time as an undergraduate student, I loved the culture here and enjoyed the courses that were offered," Polanco said.